SallaApp/twilight-vscode-extension/README.md

 <br>

-If you're familiar with the concept of Web Components or have read the documentation, consider the following scenario; Let's say you want to add a Button component to your project.
+If you're familiar with the concept of Web Components or have read the [official documentation](), consider the following scenario; Let's say you want to add a Button component to your project.
 You can do this by typing:

 ```html
 <!-- Salla Default Button with no props -->